YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/en1_cm.png)

-**Observation:** When we use ensemble model, accuracy is better than accuracy from respective models.
+**Observation:** When we use ensemble model, accuracy is better than accuracy from respective non sequential models.

 Next ensemble model is the first ensemble model adding the sequential model, LSTM with Glove.

-Table shows the accuracy, recall, precision, and f1 score of the second ensemble model.
+This ensemble model also fluctuate performance depends on performance of LSTM model.
+The below table shows the accuracy, recall, precision, and f1 score when LSTM with Glove model has 0.811 accuracy.

 |Ensemble  | Accuracy | Recall | Precision | F1 Score |
 |----------|----------|--------|-----------|----------|
 |          |     0.813|   0.681|      0.860|     0.760|

 ![image](https://github.com/YoonjungChoi/CMPE255_TEAM10/blob/main/paper/images/en2_cm.png)

+**Observation:** When we use ensemble model, accuracy is better than accuracy from respective models.

 # Comparisons